Sheriff: Missing 3-year-old may have slept in lawnmower bag - NewsBreak

 The Lincoln County Sheriff’s Office in Montana said it originally got a report Friday from a concerned neighbor about a missing child in Bull Lake, south of Troy, Montana.

 Deputies determined that Ryker had already been missing for at least two hours by the time they learned of his disappearance.
-The 3-year-old was last seen playing with his family dog outside his home that Friday afternoon.16-year-old catches kingfish off Venice
+The 3-year-old was last seen playing with his family dog outside his home that Friday afternoon.Monkeypox case reported in Texas, patient traveled internationally

 Authorities searched for the toddler for two days, with their efforts hampered by weather conditions.